Society Islands tropical moist forests: Flora

 The natural vegetation is principally tropical rain forest, and includes lowland rain forests, montane rain forests, and cloud forests.

 Lowland rain forest was once the most widespread forest type, but has been cleared from most of the coastal lowlands and is now found in valleys and on lower mountain slopes.
 Typical tree species include Inocarpus fagifer, Cananga odorata, Rhus taitensis, Pisonia umbellifera, Macaranga sp., Glochidion sp., Hibiscus tiliaceus, Tarenna sambucina, and the introduced Aleurites moluccana, along with the bamboo Schizostachyum glaucifolium.

 Montane rain forests occur above 300 m, and extend to higher elevations on the drier western slopes.
 The characteristic trees include Alphitonia zizyphoides, Hernandia moerenhoutiana, Metrosideros collina, Fagraea sp., Canthium spp., and Wikstroemia sp.

 Cloud forests occur between 400 and 1000 meters elevation, generally on the wetter eastern (windward) slopes.

 The easterly winds cool as they ascend the mountain slopes, and moisture condenses as rain and nearly continual cloud cover.
-Average annual temperatures are much cooler than in the lowlands, ranging from 14 to 18 °C. Weinmannia parviflora and Alstonia costata are the dominant tree species.
+Average annual temperatures are much cooler than in the lowlands, ranging from 14 to 18 °C. Pterophylla parviflora and Alstonia costata are the dominant tree species.
 Other common trees and shrubs include tree ferns (Cyathea spp.)
 Fitchia spp., Myrsine spp., Fuchsia cyrtandroides, Sclerotheca spp., Cyrtandra spp., Metrosideros collina, Coprosma spp., and Psychotria spp.
 The trees are covered with epiphytic plants and lichens.
 The tree fern Angiopteris evecta on Moorea forms a canopy up to 9 meters wide.

 The islands are home to 623 native species of vascular plants, including 273 endemic species and one endemic genus.
-The plants Apetahia raiateensis and Kadua sp. from Raitaea are considered endangered.
+The trees Myrsine raiateensis and Pterophylla raiateensis are endemic to Raitaea.
+The Raiatean endemics Sclerotheca raiateensis and Kadua raiateensis are considered endangered.